The Golden String of 0s and 1s

 101

-^ and move the left hand on one place on (to point to the new symbol in fact):
+and move on one place on (to point to the new symbol in fact):

 101